Actually you can. But it’s just a ballpark estimate. Read below, I’ll explain.

 What a Medical Diagnosis and a Repair Estimate Have in Common

 For example, doctors.
 Do you call them, text, or email to get a diagnosis?
-No, right?
-Of course we are not comparing ourselves to doctors; but, in the same way that a doctor needs to see you in person to look “under the hood” so to speak, we need to do the same, but literally.
+Not usually, right?
+Of course we are not comparing ourselves to doctors; but, in the same way that a doctor also will need to see you in person to look “under the hood” so to speak, we need to do the same, but literally.
 On the other hand, if you have something simple like the common cold, you don’t need to see your doctor, often times the clinic staff or a pharmacist can tell you what you have and what to take.

 Again, sometimes at the shop, people need to replace something straightforward like a headlight and for something like that, you don’t need to come all the way to the shop.
 But for pretty much everything else… you should.
 Two reasons.
 1) It’s good for your wallet, and 2) good for your car.